axoflow/axosyslog-core-docs/content/filterx/filterx-comparing/_index.md

 - `if (${.apache.request} == "/wp-admin/login.php")`

-    The left side is not type-cast, so it's a string, the right side is a string, so the comparison is string.
+    The left side is not type-cast, the right side is a string, so the comparison is string.

 > Note: You can use [string operators](#comparison-operators) if you want to, they are available for compatibility.